mckwk/SecureAlerting/README.md

 # Secure Alerting

 Secure Alerting is a microservice designed to collect, process, and deliver alert notifications.
 It integrates with Kafka for publish-subscribe messaging and provides an API for managing alerts.
-Notifications can now be sent via multiple channels, including email and SMS.
+Notifications can now be sent via multiple channels, including email (all alert levels - single and batched notifications) and SMS (high and critial notifications).

 ## Setup Instructions